digiltd/oh-rtd-test/Tellstick-Binding.md

 ## Introduction

 Binding is tested against Tellstick DUO, it should also work with a basic Tellstick.
-This binding is currently not released, contact me if you want to try it (jarlebh)

 Supports RF 433 Mhz protocols like: Nexa, HomeEasy, X10, CoCo (KlikAanKlikUit), Oregon e.o. <br>
 See further information from http://www.telldus.com